Last Updated on : 2024-11-20 02:13:28download

 After the assistant verifies the code, connect the MCU to the module, and configure the network on the app.
 You will enter function joint debugging.
 Joint debugging is used to test whether the DPs reporting and sending work properly.
 The links of useful tools adopted in the debugging are as follows:

-Query the background log: log in to the IoT Console and enter Operation center to query device background log.
+Query the background log: log in to the Developer Platform and enter Operation center to query device background log.

 Online support center: Tuya provides online support services.
 If the documentation cannot solve your problems, raise your questions online and our technical team will help you troubleshoot problems.